asatheesan/Web-Design/README.md

 This is a list of web design projects I am completing while I learn #HTML and #CSS.

-To view each website: https://htmlpreview.github.io/{insert link address of index.html file in each directory}
+To view each website: https://htmlpreview.github.io/ {insert link address of index.html file in each directory}